celedev97/imageboard-downloader/README.md

-# Hentai Downloader
+# Imageboard Downloader

-This aims to be a cross-platform downloader for hentai pics and small videos.
+This aims to be a cross-platform downloader for pics and small videos from various websites.

 For now it supports:
 - Sankaku